-After testing, I have concluded it does have the strongest, most reliable Bluetooth connection of all the top Bluetooth meat thermometers.
-What thermometers?
+After testing, I have concluded the ThermoPro TP25 Bluetooth Meat Thermometer does have the strongest, most reliable Bluetooth connection of all the top Bluetooth meat thermometers.

 The MEATER+165ft Long-Range Wireless Meat Thermometer (which is also WiFi capable), the InkBird IBT-4XS Smart Wireless Meat Thermometer, and the Tenergy Solis Wireless Bluetooth Meat Thermometer are the main thermometers I tested alongside the TP25.

 Also, I pitted the TP25’s Bluetooth capabilities against other WiFi/Bluetooth compatible devices such as the Thermoworks Signals, the Tappecue True Touch WiFi, and the SmokeBloq Wifi Meat thermometers.